cloudphr/mindehr/README.md

 ```

 ### Boot your customized application

 ```shell
 ./gradlew bootRun
 ```

-### Using your customized OpenEHR.auto service
+### Using your customized MindEHR service

-- Open your browser and enter http://{*your-ip*}:8080, you can convert your xmind file to the OpenEHR archetypes and templates automatically.
+-   Open your browser and enter http://{_your-ip_}:8080, you can convert your xmind file to the OpenEHR archetypes and templates automatically.
 -   Enjoy it!

 ## Contributing